cgutie40/cgutie40.github.io/docs/index.md

 - Power Budget: Analysis of supply voltage and current consumption, including power drawn by major components, voltage regulator efficiency, and overall power source considerations.

-- Bill of Materials (BOM): Currently in development, this section will provide a comprehensive list of all components used.
+- Bill of Materials (BOM): This section will provide a comprehensive list of all components used.